microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 ## Join a Windows Node ##
 Like with Linux, we have an assortment of scripts to prepare things for us.
 They can be found [here](https://github.com/Microsoft/SDN/tree/master/Kubernetes/windows).
-Place these in a new folder, `C:\k\`.
-We also need to copy the .exe binaries we compiled earlier (from `~/kube-win`), as well as the Kubernetes certificate configuration file (from `~/.kube/config`), into this folder.
-This can be done with something like [WinSCP](https://winscp.net/eng/download.php) or [pscp](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Either download these from GitHub directly, or copy them from the Linux node (we placed them in `~/kube-win/` along with the binaries we built, [remember?](#preparing-the-master)).
+To copy them from the master, use something like [WinSCP](https://winscp.net/eng/download.php) or [pscp](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Copy everything to a new folder `C:\k\` on the node.
+Additionally, copy the Kubernetes certificate configuration file (from `~/.kube/config`) here.

 ### Build Docker Image ###